 ICR consists of accounts collectible in equal monthly installments with over a period of 2 to 10 years.
-Some of the ICRs bear interest ranging from 14% to 18% in 2022 and 2021, depending on the projects and units.
+Certain ICRs bear interest ranging from 14% to 18% in 2023 and 2022, depending on the projects and units.
 The transfer certificates of title remain in the possession of the Parent Company until full payment has been made by the customers.
-Interest earned from contract assets and ICR amounted to $\mathbb{P}1.4$ million and $\mathbb{P}1.9$ million in 2022 and 2021, respectively.
+Interest earned from contract assets and ICR amounted to ₱0.3 million and ₱1.3 million in 2023 and 2022, respectively.